matteodanelli/MMM-cryptocurrency/README.md

 It's my first module here after that I built a MagicMirror.
 I'm so proud of it and I have found a lot of interesting modules, including one similar to this, based on Bitcoin only <a href="https://github.com/valmassoi/MMM-bitcoin">MMM-bitcoin</a>.
 <br>I am open to work on this project and to expand it to add other interesting features, and a bit of cool style too.
 <br>Leave me some feedback in the forum.
 Thank you!

+## Contributors
+<a href="https://github.com/Klizzy/MMM-cryptocurrency">Klizzy</a> for translations and multiple currencies.

 The MIT License (MIT)